mstksg/inCode/copy/entries/io-purity.md

 Take [persistent][], which (in some variants) provides the `SqlPersistM` data structure.
 This data structure represents an interaction with an SQL Database.
-Rather, it represents a tree of instructions for interacting with one.
+In other words, it represents a tree of instructions for interacting with one.
 When you give it to the Persistent library, it'll translate that `SqlPersistM` into a series of **SQL queries**!
 Yes, it produces actual SQL query strings, using the instructions from the data structure.
 An `SqlPersistM Int` is an SQL interaction that returns an Int when run with the Persistent library.

 [persistent]: http://hackage.haskell.org/package/persistent

 Then you have [parsec][], which provides a `Parsec` data structure, which are *instructions for Parsec to parse a string*.
-A `Parsec Int` structure represents instructions for parsing a string into an `Int`.
+A `Parsec Int` structure[^parsectype] represents instructions for parsing a string into an `Int`.
 When you give a `Parsec Int` and a string to parse to the Parsec library, it will run the parse specified by the `Parsec` object and return (hopefully) a parsed `Int`.
-Remember, a `Parsec Int` object does not actually parse anything!
-It is *used by Parsec* to parse a string and return an `Int`!
+Remember, a `Parsec Int` object does *not* actually "parse" anything; It is *used by Parsec* to parse a string and return an `Int`!

 [parsec]: http://hackage.haskell.org/package/parsec
+[^parsectype]: Technically, the full type is `ParsecT s u m Int`.

 The reason why we use these data structures in Haskell, instead of actually writing SQL queries and parsing rules from scratch, is because they become *composable*.
-You can build complex SQL queries without ever touching a query string by composing simple queries.
-You can create very complex and intricate parsing rules without every having to "worry" about actually writing the
-parser: you just compose simple, smaler parsers.
+SQL queries?
+Not very composable.
+Parsing rules?
+Not exactly, either.
+In this way, you can build complex SQL queries without ever touching a query string by composing simple queries.
+You can create very complex and intricate parsing rules without every having to "worry" about actually writing the parser: you just compose simple, smaler parsers.

 And this is really what Haskell "does best" (and possibly what Haskell was really made for): assembling and composing these possibly complex instruction